 - Adorable Cats

-I’ll stop there and let you actually read the book and we can all scream about the romance tropes, twists, turns, and our emotional state we find ourselves after reading.
+I’ll stop there and let you actually read the book and we can all scream about the romance tropes, twists, turns, and our emotional state-of-mind after reading.

 Happy Reading ~ Cece